tractable-ai-wit/binder-demo/README.md

 1. Best overall solution - £150
 2. Best choice of metrics - £75
 3. Most innovative solutoin - £75
-To participate in the challenge, clone this repository and follow the instructions in Section 5.
+To participate in the challenge, fork this repository and follow the instructions in Section 5.
 Then, make a pull request and send us an email with a screenshot of your results.
 You can contact us at: james.lucioni@tractable.ai

 ## Citations
 This workshop was built while referencing these fantastic sources from tensorflow: